We provide options for good and bad credit clients.

 To be clear – we have a zero-tolerance policy to avoidance and non-contact.
 We expect to be notified of any movement in your address, change in your email and phone details, and of course, any address where our vehicle is being kept.
 Likewise, we expect to be informed of any change in your circumstances.

 When you apply for a loan you are advised that we have strict credit control procedures.
 If you miss a payment without making prior contact to explain, this will signal to us that something has gone amiss with your ability to afford to meet your repayment obligations.
 If we are then not able to get in touch with you in a reasonable timeframe, repossession procedures will commence, and the necessary statutory notices issued.
-In most cases, this means we will issue you with a Pre-Repossession Warning Notice (PRWN) to notify you of our intention to repossess the vehicle.
-You will then have a period of 5 days to make a payment or commence a satisfactory payment arrangement with us, otherwise a Repossession Warning Notice (RWN) will then be issued.
+This means we will issue you with a Repossession Warning Notice (RWN) to notify you of our intention to repossess the vehicle.
+You will then have a period of 15 days to bring your account into order or your vehicle will be repossessed.

 If we believe the vehicle is being hidden/concealed or has been on-sold or disposed of in any way, this will result in an immediate Security at Risk Repossession (SARR) notice being issued.
 This is due to the Security (the Vehicle) being deemed to be “at Risk” and therefore the Finance Company will seek immediate possession of the vehicle.